dushimsam/GSoC-22/README.md

 ### 2. MAINTENANCE

-I created the API to initiate the running of the fossology maintenance operations.
+I created the API to initiate the running of the FOSSology maintenance operations.
 This is a POST based API which requires the list of options in the request body from the client whose operations are to be run on the backend side.

 ![image](https://user-images.githubusercontent.com/66276301/188864304-7ef18a93-ceba-4f5a-bea3-3609cb2d0a65.png)